jui9797/basic-typescripts-part1/README.md

 const favoriteColor: Color = Color.Blue; // "BLUE"
 ```

-#### Use Case: Enums are ideal for defining fixed sets of values, like statuses, roles, or categories, improving code clarity.
+### Use Case: Enums are ideal for defining fixed sets of values, like statuses, roles, or categories, improving code clarity.
-#### Type Inference in TypeScript

 #### Type inference is TypeScript’s ability to automatically deduce types based on context, reducing the need for explicit annotations.

 ```Example: